 Proposals and accompanying documentation should be sent in PDF format to: KristineMannAward@gmail.com.

-The deadline for proposals is March 12, 2018.
-Applicants will be advised of the trustees’ decision by June 10, 2018.
+The deadline for proposals is usually mid-March and then applicants will be advised of the trustees’ decision by mid-June.